From www.astrology-and-science.com 6m 4g 227kb Home Fast-Find Index

 Availability

-Hardcover copies with a sewn binding (lies flat) are available direct from the publisher in Amsterdam for 65 euros each (about $US60) excluding air mail postage -- the Dutch post office does not deliver by sea mail.
+Hardcover copies with a sewn binding (lies flat) are available direct from the publisher in Amsterdam for 65 euros each (about $US60 or 6c a page of typically 700 words) excluding air mail postage -- the Dutch post office does not deliver by sea mail.
 You can pay by PayPal or ebank but not credit card.
 To check availability and postage costs, please email the publisher wout DOT heukelom AT hetnet DOT nl.
-The book has an ISBN (978908-249291-0) but to keep the price low it is not available via bookshops or as a paperback.
+The book has an ISBN (978908-249291-0) but to avoid high prices it is not available from bookstores (which would more than double the price).
 The entire work is Open Access and can be downloaded for free as four searchable pdf files totalling 39.2 MB.
 Each pdf takes up to three minutes to download depending on your computer and local traffic.

 Exterior of Understanding Astrology